grommet/grommet/src/js/components/CheckBoxGroup/README.md

 **value**

 An array of the values for the checked options.
-      If options is provided as an object, the value array will be the strings of the valueKeys.
+      If options is provided as an object, the value array will be the values that the valueKey maps to.

 ```
 [